OctopusDeploy/docs/docs/deployment-process/issue-tracking/github.md

 1. Configure the GitHub extension.

     In the Octopus web portal, navigate to **{{Configuration,Settings,GitHub Issue Tracker}}** and set the **GitHub Base URL**.
-This is required when resolving issue references that cross repo boundaries.
+This is required when resolving issue references that cross repository boundaries.
 For example, you might have a commit message with the following content:

     ```
     Fix bug with X